Panasonic GM1 vs GX800

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 15.8 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 15.8 megapixels.
 This similarity in sensor specs implies that both the GM1 and the GX800 have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the GX800 is much more recent (by 3 years and 2 months) than the GM1, and its sensor will have benefitted from technological advances during this time.
 Coming back to sensor resolution, it should be mentioned that the GX800 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the GX800 has a markedly higher DXO score than the GM1 (overall score 7 points higher), which will translate into better image quality.
-The advantage is based on 0.9 bits higher color depth, 1.6 EV in additional dynamic range, 0.2 stops of reduced low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The advantage is based on 0.9 bits higher color depth, 1.6 EV in additional dynamic range, and 0.2 stops of reduced low light sensitivity.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GX800 provides a better video resolution than the GM1.
 It can shoot movie footage at 4K/30p, while the GM1 is limited to 1080/60i.